Navigation receiver (New stock)

 |Radio Data System||Yes|

 Variable Illumination (256 Color Palette): You can adjust the head unit's touchscreen and button illumination from the following preset colors - Blue, Purple, Sky Blue, Aqua Blue, Yellow, Green, Amber, Red, Pink, White, or Scan (Scans through all preset colors).
 You can also select three custom user colors that are adjusted between Red, Green, and Blue values from 0-31 each.
 In addition, you can download still images for use as the unit's background from a connected USB thumbdrive.
+The Kenwood logo and eject button will always remain red.

-Flick Scrolling: You can scroll screen lists by simply flicking the screen up/down or scroll screen pages by simply flicking the screen right/left.
+Flick Scrolling: You can scroll screen lists by simply flicking the screen up/down, or scroll screen pages by simply flicking the screen right/left.

 Selectable Screen Viewing Modes: You can choose from the following screen modes for DVD, Video, iPod, USB, and Rear-camera playback: